umbraco/UmbracoDocs/Umbraco-Heartcore/index.md

 The product comes with a set of API endpoints that enables you to provide content through Umbraco to websites, apps, smartwatches or any other platform you can think of.
 The idea is that you create, manage and work with content in the Umbraco backoffice and then you use the API endpoints to distribute the content wherever you want.

-All Umbraco Heartcore projects includes a Content Delivery Network (CDN) provided using CloudFlare.
-This CDN is being used for caching content and media fetched through the Content Delivery API.
-Additionally, the media CDN (media.umbraco.io) ensures rezising and cropping options, which improves both performance and stability.
+All Umbraco Heartcore projects includes a Content Delivery Network (CDN) using CloudFlare.
+This CDN is used for caching content and media fetched through the Content Delivery API.
+Additionally, the media CDN (media.umbraco.io) ensures resizing and cropping options, which improves both performance and stability.

-You can sign up to be first in line for more details on the product on [Umbraco.com/Headless](https://umbraco.com/headless/).
+You can read more about all the features and benefits on the [Umbraco Heartcore product page](https://umbraco.com/products/umbraco-heartcore/).

 There are 3 ways to get your hands on an Umbraco Heartcore project: